Second Degree Criminal Sexual Conduct

 A person is guilty of Second Degree Criminal Sexual Conduct if the person engages in sexual contact with another person and if that other person is under 13 years of age.

-The term “ affinity ,” as used in the Second Degree Criminal Sexual Conduct statute to refer to the relationship between an offender and accuser , includes the relationship of stepbrother and stepsister.
+The term “ affinity,” as used in the Second Degree Criminal Sexual Conduct statute to refer to the relationship between an offender and accuser, includes the relationship of stepbrother and stepsister.

-Kissing a penis constitutes sexual contact , Second Degree Criminal Sexual conduct, but not sexual penetration (First Degree Criminal Sexual Conduct)
+Kissing a penis constitutes sexual contact, Second Degree Criminal Sexual conduct, but not sexual penetration (First Degree Criminal Sexual Conduct)

 The accuser, a fourteen (14) year old child, claimed that his physical therapist manipulated him into engaging in sexual contact with his privates.
 The therapist was in a “position of authority”.
-Therefore, the therapist was charged with Second Degree Criminal Sexual Conduct.
+Therefore, the therapist was charged with a Second Degree of Criminal Sexual Conduct.
 When the accused is charged with Second Degree Criminal Sexual Conduct against a minor, evidence that the defendant committed another crime of Second Degree Criminal Sexual Conduct against a minor may be admitted, independent of MRE 404(b), even if there was no conviction for the other crime, and the evidence may be considered for its bearing on any matter to which it is relevant.

-know each other.
-They would kiss, embrace, touch each other’s private areas over their clothes.
+The accused was talking to a girl he met online.
+They exchanged several texts and emails.
+The accused believed she was 18 because she claimed to be 18 years old.
+She provided a picture of her graduation from her senior year in high school.
+They eventually met up and got to know each other.
+They would kiss, embrace, and touch each other’s private areas over their clothes.
 At some point, the accuser’s mother looked at her cell phone and discovered multiple texts and emails that went back and forth between the two.
 Turned out the accuser lied about her age.
 She was 14 years old.
 She loved the accused.
 None of that matters under the law.
 Even though they had never had sex, they engaged in sexual contact and that was enough to charge the accused with multiple counts of Second Degree Criminal Sexual Conduct.

 Visit Us